rowa420/rowa420-dmoney-api-jmx/README.md

 ## TOOLS

    - jmeter
    - vs code
    - git bash

 ## Scenario

-    -login
+   - login
-    -get user list
+   - get user list
-    -Create a user
+   - Create a user
-    -Search the newly created user by id
+   - Search the newly created user by id
-    -Search the newly created user by phone number -search the newly created user by email
+   - Search the newly created user by phone number
+   - Search the newly created user by email
-    -update the user phone number
+   - Update the user phone number
-    -delete the user
+   - Delete the user

 ## how to run the file

-    -clone this file
+   - Clone this file

-    -open the file in jmeter
+   - Open the file in jmeter

-    - and run
+   - And run

 ## how to generate this report
-    -open git bash jmeter -n -t <.jmx file> -l <test .log file> -e -o <path to output folder>
+   - open git bash jmeter -n -t <.jmx file> -l <test .log file> -e -o <path to output folder>

 ##  Pre-requisit

-    -java must be installed
+    - java must be installed

-    -jmeter must be installed
+    - jmeter must be installed

 ## Output of the report